 4. Experimental results.
 The goal of our work is to achieve high quality inpainting results in varied, complex video inpainting situations, with reduced execution time.
 Therefore, we shall evaluate our results in terms of visual quality and execution time.

-We compare our work to that of Wexler et al. [38] and to the most recent video inpainting method of Granados et al. [19].
-All of the videos in this paper (and more) can be viewed and downloaded along with occlusion masks at http://www.enst.fr/~gousseau/video_inpainting.
+We compare our work to that of Wexler, Shechtman, and Irani [40] and to the most recent video inpainting method of Granados et al. [20].
+All of the videos in this paper (and more)